 - Didactics of Mathematics

 In most of these models, the existence of solutions is established by means of some theorem from Mathematical Analysis, which deals with the study of the favorable conditioning factors to be able to establish these results in both finite and infinite dimensional spaces.
-However, in most cases, obtaining the solution is reduced to approximations using computational algorithms.
+However, obtaining the solution is reduced, in the vast majority of cases, to approximations using computational algorithms.

-In both cases, deterministic or non-deterministic, when enabling conditions are considered, it is important to take into account algebraic and geometric structures inherent to the problem.
-Moreover, Mathematical Logic and Discrete Mathematics tools are useful for modeling and solving problems coming from different important domains.
-This includes challenging problems in Artificial Intelligence, Symbolic Models, Decision Theory, Social Choice Theory, Axiomatic Set Theory and Functional Systems.
+In both cases, deterministic or non-deterministic, when favorable conditions are considered, it is important to take into account algebraic and geometric structures inherent to the problem.
+On the other hand, Mathematical Logic and Discrete Mathematics tools are useful for modeling and solving problems coming from different important domains.
+Included here are challenging problems in Artificial Intelligence, Symbolic Models, Decision Theory, Social Choice Theory, Axiomatic Set Theory and Functional Systems.

-Additionally, modern university mathematics teaching, particularly the use of textbooks, requires an intelligent balance between 1) the obviously important purely mathematical concepts, 2) the possibility of using the ever-increasing computational resources, and 3) the use of interesting application examples.
+Additionally, modern university mathematics teaching, particularly the use of textbooks, requires an intelligent balance between 1) the obviously important purely mathematical concepts, 2) the possibility of using the ever-increasing computational resources in potential, and 3) the use of interesting application examples.
 This puts the didactics of mathematics in tune with the elements that make up the line of research.

-Definitely, the line focuses on a multidisciplinary spirit, thus fostering the relationship with other schools of our university and abroad, both nationally and internationally.
+Definitively, the line focuses on a multidisciplinary spirit, thus promoting the relationship with other schools of our university and abroad, both nationally and internationally.